 Strep throat is a bacterial infection that causes inflammation and pain in the throat.
 This common condition is caused by group A Streptococcus bacteria.

-Some people experience mild symptoms like a sore throat, whereas other people have more severe symptoms including fever and difficulty swallowing.
-Common symptoms of strep throat include:
+Some people experience mild symptoms, like a sore throat.
+Other people have more severe symptoms, including fever and difficulty swallowing.

-- loss of appetite
+- a loss of appetite

 - swollen lymph nodes in the neck

 You can have strep throat without a fever.
 Find out more about having strep throat without a fever.

 Less common strep throat symptoms include gastrointestinal symptoms like:

 Children are more likely to experience these less common symptoms.

 There’s also a rash associated with strep.
 This is called scarlet fever, or scarlatina.
 But most people with strep do not get a rash.

 The rash of scarlet fever can appear before other symptoms start or up to 7 days after.
 The rash begins as red areas of skin and becomes fine bumps.
 The rash goes away in about a week, but you may experience skin peeling in affected areas for several weeks after the infection.